iamhelpingstar/english-repeat/script_0022.md

 And then, of course, you take the best action if you want to most improve your behavior.

-So this max approximates the value of π', our greedy policy, at s'_i.
+So this max approximates the value of π', our greedy policy, at $s'_i$.

 And that's why we don't need new samples.